-I am a fourth-year PhD student in the Decision Processes Group.
-Before coming to Wharton, I completed bachelor’s degrees in Business and Psychology in Germany and worked as a full-time Research Assistant at the Harvard Kennedy School.
+Celia Gaertig is a fourth-year PhD student in the Decision Processes Group.
+Prior to her PhD studies at Wharton, she completed a BA in Business (DHBW Karlsruhe) and a BSc in Psychology (University of Freiburg), both in Germany, and worked as a Research Assistant at the Harvard Kennedy School.

-In my research, I explore the psychology of judgment and decision-making.
-Much of my work focuses on understanding how consumers make judgments and decisions in situations that involve uncertainty.
+In her research, Celia explores the psychology of consumer judgment and decision-making.
+Much of her work focuses on understanding how consumers make judgments and decisions in situations that involve uncertainty.

-(1) How Does Uncertainty Affect Judgments and Decisions?
+How Does Uncertainty Affect Consumers’ Judgments and Decisions?

-Several of my projects focus on understanding how uncertainty affects consumers’ judgments, decisions, and preferences.
-Here are some of the research questions I have investigated:
+Several of Celia’s projects focus on understanding how uncertainty affects consumers’ judgments and decisions.
+Here are some of the research questions that she has investigated:

+Celia is also interested in understanding how people make quantitative judgments under uncertainty.
 Recent research suggests that, when making quantitative judgments under uncertainty, averaging two estimates from the same person can improve judgments, an effect dubbed the “wisdom of the inner crowd.”
 It is not obvious, however, why or when this works.
-We are examining the conditions under which making a second guess leads to superior judgments (Gaertig & Simmons, working paper).
+Celia and her advisor, Joe Simmons, are examining the conditions under which making a second guess leads to superior judgments (Gaertig & Simmons, under review at Management Science).

 People’s estimates of uncertain quantities are influenced by values that they previously considered, a phenomenon known as anchoring.
-My collaborators and I demonstrate that extremeness aversion is causes people to insufficiently adjust from anchor values (Lewis, Gaertig, & Simmons, under review).
+Celia and her collaborators demonstrate that extremeness aversion causes people to insufficiently adjust from anchor values (Lewis, Gaertig, & Simmons, forthcoming in Psychological Science).

-I am also interested in understanding how people judge others based on the information they have about them.
-I have explored these research questions:
+Celia is also interested in understanding how people judge others based on the advice they give or the information they have about them.
+Celia has explored these research questions: